LieberInstitute/DeDHed/README.md

 statistical model we use through `model.matrix()`.
 Here we input our [`Ranged SummarizedExperiment`](https://www.rdocumentation.org/packages/SummarizedExperiment/versions/1.2.3/topics/RangedSummarizedExperiment-class) object and our `model.matrix` with qSVs.
-Note here that the `Ranged SummarizedExperiment` object is the orignal object loaded with the full list of transcripts, not the the one we subsetted for qSVs.
+Note here that the `Ranged SummarizedExperiment` object is the original object loaded with the full list of transcripts, not the the one we subsetted for qSVs.
 This is because while PCs can be generated from a subset of genes, differential expression is best done on the full dataset.
 The expected